 To deal with the complex issues that arise in a partial fault liability case, it is important to be represented by an experienced, caring attorney with knowledge of how to handle these challenging cases.
 At the Underwood Law Offices, our car accident lawyers have handled many cases that involve shared fault.
 We know how to gather evidence and make compelling arguments so that blame is split in a way that benefits you as much as possible.

-Schedule a free consultation with one of our personal injury attorneys so we can explain what you might expect in your situation and how we can put our skills and experience to work for you and your family.
+Schedule a free consultation with one of our McKinney, Texas partial fault accident lawyers so we can explain what you might expect in your situation and how we can put our skills and experience to work for you and your family.
 Call us now or fill out our online form.
 There is no charge for the call or the claim evaluation, and there are no strings attached.

 The use of the Internet or this form for communication with the firm or any individual member of the firm does not establish an attorney-client relationship.
 Confidential or time-sensitive information should not be sent through this form.